Imágenes de páginas

 Miscellaneous.

-Page Wood; History of the Massacre of St. Bartholomew, based on a personal examination of documents in Huguenots, their Settlements, Churches, and Industries the Archives of France, by Henry 'White, M.D.; The in England and Ireland, by Samuel Smiles; On Molecular and Microscopic Science, by Mary Somerville, illustrated, 2 vols.; The Iliad of Homer, rendered into English blank verse, by Lord Derby, popular edition, revised, with additional Translations, 2 vols.; Life of Sir Charles Barry, R.A., Architect, by his Son Alfred Barry, D.D., portrait and illustrations; History of the French Revolution, 1789-1795, by Professor Von Sybel, translated with the author's sanction, by W. C. Perry, Vols.
-I. and II.; Historical Memorials of Westminster Abbey, by Dean Stanley, D.D.; History of the United the Twelve Years' Truce-1609, by J. Lothrop Motley, Netherlands, from the Death of William the Silent to Vols.
+in England and Ireland, by Samuel Smiles; On Molecular and Microscopic Science, by Mary Somerville, illustrated, 2 vols.; The Iliad of Homer, rendered into English blank verse, by Lord Derby, popular edition, revised, with additional Translations, 2 vols.; Life of Sir Charles Barry, R.A., Architect, by his Son Alfred Barry, D.D., portrait and illustrations; History of the French Revolution, 1789-1795, by Professor Von Sybel, translated with the author's sanction, by W. C. Perry, Vols.
+I. and II.; Historical Memorials of Westminster Abbey, by Dean Stanley, D.D.; History of the United Netherlands, from the Death of William the Silent to the Twelve Years' Truce-1609, by J. Lothrop Motley, Vols.
 III. and IV., with index (completing the work); Siluria, by Sir R. I. Murchison, Bart., fourth edition, revised, map and Illustrations; Horace, edited by Dean Milman, D.D., a new and cheaper edition, with 100

 woodcuts.